stefano-meschiari/SAVE-Point/README.md

 The directory structure houses the custom code and several free & open-source libraries that are used by the code.

+A frequently-updated live version of the in-development apps is going to be hosted at http://jrs-edu.herokuapp.com.

 ## Dependencies